michalis0/DataScience_and_MachineLearning/week7/readme.md

 ### Walkthrough
 Follow the notebook [Classification_2.ipynb](https://github.com/michalis0/DataMining_and_MachineLearning/blob/master/week7/Classification_2.ipynb).

+### Exercise (freestyle)
+- Create a new notebook
+- Upload the dataset iris by using iris = datasets.load_iris()
+- Have a look at the data and do some cleaning, if needed
+- Classify the points with KNN, finding the optimal value for k
+- Classify the points with Decision Trees as well.
+- Which algorithm provided the best accuracy?

 ### To do at home
 Check out an easy exercise at the end of the walkthrough notebook.